ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATOGENESIS

 Management

-- treatment for PACNS aims to reduce inflammation, control symptoms, and prevent long-term complications.
+- treatment of PACNS aims to reduce inflammation, control symptoms, and prevent long-term complications.

-- a quick decision on the initiation of immunosuppressive therapy in progressive forms without a definitive diagnosis of PACNS is especially challenging
+- a rapid decision regarding the initiation of immunosuppressive therapy in progressive forms without a definitive diagnosis of PACNS is especially challenging

 - the course of the disease or treatment cannot be reliably monitored by laboratory markers

-- it is problematic to distinguish permanent residual CNS damage from an ongoing inflammatory process (this may result in an erroneous escalation of immunosuppression with side effects)
+- it is difficult to distinguish permanent residual CNS damage from an ongoing inflammatory process (this may result in an erroneous escalation of immunosuppression with side effects)

 - there are no randomized trials for treatment; we rely on expert consensus opinion